I don’t know what membership option is right for me. How do I decide?

 We have two distinct paths for membership, and we can help you figure out what is the best fit for you.

-- Council membership is open to senior-most leaders in 22 functions for people at mid- to large Cap companies.
+- Council membership is open to senior-most leaders in 26 functions for people at manufacturing companies with a large U.S. presence and have $750M or more in revenue.
 In addition to the benefits of Network members, our Councils are closed-door groups of peers who dive into the issues that matter most to them.
 Members meet in-person and virtually to connect, hear from experts, and get on-demand benchmarking support from our research team.

-- Network membership is open to our Council members’ direct reports as well as mid-to-senior level leaders working in manufacturing companies not eligible for council membership.
+- Network membership is open to our Council members’ direct reports as well as mid-to-senior level leaders not currently eligible for Council membership.
 This membership is best suited for someone in a corporate function versus on the factory floor.
 Network membership connects you to other people in manufacturing in various ways, including a 24/7 online community, where you can ask questions and get input from others in the industry.
 It also includes free access to our educational virtual conference and virtual roundtable conversations on hot topics, discounted member pricing to our in-person conferences, access to a variety of member-only research, and much more.

 How much does membership cost?

-Network and Council membership fees vary based on the number of executives who participate in your company.
+Council membership fees vary based on the number of executives who participate in your company.
 Our membership team can let you know the exact figures for you.
+Network membership is $395 per year.
 Apply and someone will be in touch shortly.

 Are your dues tax-deductible?